Alvin James: Youth career

-Professional
+Professional career

 In 1989, James turned professional when he signed with the Fort Lauderdale Strikers of the American Soccer League.
 That season, the Strikers won the league championship.
 James played for the Strikers in 1990 and 1991.

 On October 31, 1991, James signed with the Illinois Thunder of the National Professional Soccer League, but tore the anterior cruciate ligament in his right knee in February 1992.

 He had reconstructive surgery on May 19, 1992, and lost the entire 1992 outdoor season.
-He came back and played for the Strikers in 1993.
+He came back and played for the Strikers in 1993 when they were in the American Professional Soccer League.
+He recorded 14 goals and 15 assists in 63 games across his outdoor career with the Strikers.

-Coach
+In 1997, James had a brief stint with the Florida Strikers in the D3 Professional League, marking the final chapter of his professional playing career.

+Coaching career

-James coached for the Weston Soccer Club from 1999- 2011 winning 4 State Championships for the Club putting them on the map as a viable and competitive club Nationally.
+James coached for the Weston Soccer Club from 1999 to 2011 winning 4 State Championships for the Club putting them on the map as a viable and competitive club Nationally.
 The club was then awarded Academy Status where he coached the 1993/1994 U-16 squad.

 Many players under James garnered athletic scholarships most notable where Alejandro Bedoya, Scotty Campbell, and Jean Alexander.
 James then went on to coach American Heritage School (Delray Beach, Florida) winning another 3 State Championships.

 He left Weston FC and coached at West Pines United for 2 years from 2011 to 2013 before starting and becoming the DOC of his own club, Miramar United Elite FC in Miramar Florida in 2013.